FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Experimental Analysis

 The corresponding CFD case data is a three-channel tensor with the first channel encoding the dimensionless pressure field:

-and the remaining two channels corresponding to the normalized velocity components:
+and the remaining two channels corresponding to the normalised velocity components:

-where $p_i$ is the normalized pressure at location $i$, $p_{i,\infty}$ is the reference (freestream) pressure, $|\mathbf{u}_f|$ is the freestream velocity magnitude used for normalization, and $u_{x,i}$ and $u_{y,i}$ are the $x$- and $y$-components of the velocity at $i$.
-These are concatenated with the conditions, resulting in the six channel \([32\times32]\) tensor shown in Figure \ref{Ground Truth}.
-These normalized representations enhance stability during training and ensure consistency across varying flow conditions.
-The dataset incorporates multiple simulations of identical input configurations to capture aleatoric uncertainty inherent in turbulent flow simulations \cite{Liu2023}.
-For each Reynolds number in the dataset, we compute the pointwise mean and standard deviation from 20 simulations under identical input conditions.
-The resulting fields, shown in Figure \ref{fig:Mean fields}, serve as a reference for both qualitative and quantitative evaluation of predictive uncertainty in our generative framework.
+where $p_i$ is the normalised pressure at location $i$, $p_{i,\infty}$ is the reference (freestream) pressure, $|\mathbf{u}_f|$ is the freestream velocity magnitude used for normalization, and $u_{x,i}$ and $u_{y,i}$ are the $x$- and $y$-components of the velocity at $i$.
+These were concatenated with the conditions, resulting in the six channel \([128\times128]\) tensor shown in Figure \ref{Ground Truth} which is easily downsampled to \([64\times64]\) and \([32\times32]\) for this study.
+These normalised representations enhance stability during training and ensure consistency across varying flow conditions.